openwisp/openwisp-firmware-upgrader/docs/user/settings.rst

 **default**: ``5184000`` (60 days)
 ============ =====================

-Seconds between consecutive reminders for a single persistent batch that still has pending children.
-The first reminder fires when the batch is older than this period; subsequent reminders fire when the same period has elapsed since the previous send.
+Seconds between consecutive reminders for a single :doc:`persistent
+<persistent-mass-upgrades>` batch that still has pending children.
+The
+first reminder fires when the batch is older than this period; subsequent reminders fire when the same period has elapsed since the previous send.
 The reminder itself goes out as a ``generic_message`` notification to the batch's organization admins and all superusers, linking to the batch filtered to its pending devices.

 The Beat task that drives these reminders (``send_pending_upgrade_reminders``) is registered in the deployment's own